Requirements and Mistakes: HIPAA De-Identification

 If someone asks how the data was de-identified, there should be a clear answer:

-• which method was used
+• which method used

-• what identifiers were removed
+• what identifiers removed

 • who approved the process

-• what residual risk was considered
+• what residual risk considered

 If nobody can answer those questions, the process is weak.